Novedades

 Therefore, inventory management is not just a warehouse operation, but a strategic tool for managing the stability, profitability, and competitiveness of a retail chain.

-5 Key Stages of a Stock Replenishment Strategy
+5 Key Stages of a Retail Replenishment Strategy

 Evaluate store network performance